 All completed applications must be returned by mail or in-person to our office.

-Faxed or e-mailed forms will be rejected.
+Faxed or e-mailed forms are not acceptable.

 At any time, the county assessor may require you to provide an additional application or other proof deemed necessary to verify that you continue to qualify for the homestead classification.